bluskigh/feynman-it/README.md

 ## Motivation
 Initially, I was seeking an online note-taking web application based on the Feynman Technique, but to my surprise, there were none.
 Therefore, I decided that it would be nice to have such an application for me and others to use.
 So, with my limited and ever-growing knowledge of Full-Stack development, I decided to give it a shot.
 The drive to help others learn kept me from stoping this side project.
 "Where is this application applicable?"
-This application can be used universally everywhere (not literally) in classrooms, job interviews, and personal use.
-My ultimate goal for this application is to implement a forum based solely on answering questions from existing user notes, which others can study.
+This application can be used universally everywhere (figuratively) in classrooms, job interviews, and personal use.
+My ultimate goal for this application is to implement a forum based solely on answering questions from existing user notes, from which others can study.
 All in all, the idea of helping others was a significant motivator.

 ## Application is hosted at: